 Small Containers – 6″ to 10″

-Although they don’t seem to offer much growing room, small containers are ideal for single vegetables that don’t require much space and herbs:
+Although they don’t seem to offer much growing room, small garden containers are ideal for vegetables that don’t require much space, as well as some herbs:

 Best Plants for Small Containers: